 Depending on your hobbies and interests, the Gilmore Car Museum is either a national or hidden treasure, but rest assured, you don’t need to be a car enthusiast or even a self-proclaimed history buff to enjoy this Southwest Michigan gem!

-If you’ve never been or it’s been a minute, checkout our list of 5 Reasons to Visit the Gilmore Car Museum in 2021!
+If you've never been or it's been a minute, check out our list of 5 Reasons to Visit the Gilmore Car Museum!

 Lesser-known Trails to Go For a Hike